berbaquero/react-hide-show-utils/README.md

 they would still be part of the DOM, which can complicate things in some not-so-rare situations.

 With these utility components, the children element **will actually be added/removed from the DOM**.
-This avoids possible redundant elements at the same tie, and results in a leaner DOM.
+This avoids possible redundant elements at the same time, and results in a leaner DOM.

 ## How do they work?